-Blood Oranges show up with all their sweet, complex flavor and brilliant color every winter.
-Look for fruits that feel heavy for their size and know that the intensity of the red color inside varies tremendously depending on the variety, growing season, and more.
+Blood Oranges show up every winter with their brilliant color and sweet, complex flavor with just a suggestion of berry in it.
+Look for fruits that feel heavy for their size and know that the intensity of the red inside varies tremendously depending on the variety, growing season, and more.

-Kiwis grow on vines.
-They tend to be happy wherever wine grapes are happy.
-Kiwis are harvested in late winter through spring in warmer and temperate areas.
-Look for a heavy feel and fuzzy brown skins with as few blemishes as you can find—the peels are thin and the fruit is easily damaged.
+Kiwifruits grow on vines and tend to be happy wherever wine grapes grow.
+Kiwis get harvested in late winter through spring in warmer and temperate areas.
+Look for fruits that feel heavy for their size with unblemished fuzzy brown peels.
+This thin-skinned fruit is easily damaged.

-Lemons tend to be at their best and juicy best in winter and spring.
-Like other citrus fruits, they don't like the cold, so store them at cool room temperature rather than the fridge.
+Lemons tend to be at their juicy best in winter and spring, although they're readily available in grocery stores all year long.
+Like other citrus fruits, they don't like the cold, so store them at cool room temperature rather than in the refrigerator.

-Mandarins are sweet and juicy in winter.
-As with all citrus fruits, choose mandarins that feel heavy for their size for the juiciest specimens.
+Mandarins, a term that technically includes all varieties of tangerines, are sweet and juicy in winter.
+As with all citrus fruits, choose mandarins that feel heavy for their size.

-Meyer Lemons are more seasonal than the ubiquitous Lisbon and Eureka lemons, with the limited commercial harvest running from December or January into May.
+Meyer lemons are more seasonal than the ubiquitous Lisbon and Eureka lemons, with a limited commercial harvest running from December or January into May.
 They have very thin skins, making them difficult to transport and store, and are usually priced accordingly.

 Pommelos look like giant grapefruits.
 They have extremely thick peels covering their sweet grapefruit-like yellow citrus fruit interior that can be so pale it's almost white.